thomas-zahner/website/content/posts/atlassian-experience.md

 ![Screenshot of admin settings from a mobile phone in landscape mode, showing a dysfunctional and unreadable table where the first column is so small that the text spans across the whole height of the screen](/mobile-responsiveness.png)

-Confluence is also notorious for its poor search functionality.
+Atlassian products also notorious for its poor search functionality.
 In the past (when I was still using Confluence) I would search for a page using a single word.
 The results wouldn't show the page containing that exact word, but other unrelated content.
 And searching for substrings of words on a page will *never* yield the page.
 This is reported and known since 2008 but marked as "gathering interest" by Atlassian as of 2024.[^4]

-After a customer's complaint about the poor quality of search results, Atlassian went on to say that they could use thrid-party apps that might perform better or use analytics add-ons.[^5]
+After a customer's complaint about the poor quality of search results, Atlassian went on to say that they could use third-party apps that might perform better or use analytics add-ons.[^5]

+They also have some weired "reserved words" you won't be able to search for to *to keep the search index size and search performance optimal* which leads to unexpected behaviour.[^6]

 But it gets even better.
-While they don't seem to bother to make search actually good and useful they introduced a powerful new feature: AI search.[^6] This approach seems to follow the same path many companies are taking today.
+While they don't seem to bother to make search actually good and useful they introduced a powerful new feature: AI search.[^7] This approach seems to follow the same path many companies are taking today.
 Instead of actually fixing their shit they seem to believe that AI will magically solve their issues.
 This is what Nikhil Suresh talks about in his great article